jb-gy/blog/README.md

 <more in progress, stay tuned...........>

-Do not hesitate to reach out to collaborate on projects, or hire me if you're a recruiter :)
+Do not hesitate to reach out  :)

 Email: ajibola.gy@gmail.com